-These results presented in this section support the intuition gained in previous work with MPS in Refs.
-[30,31] that entanglement properties in out-of-equilbrium neutrino systems can serve as a diagnostic for the presence of unstable modes.
+tuition gained in previous work with MPS in Refs.
+[30, 31] that entanglement properties in out-of-equilbrium neutrino systems can serve as a diagnostic for the presence of unstable modes.
 The precession modes may evade this classification as it is currently unclear under what conditions the precession modes are unstable to perturbations.
 Furthermore, we observe that the presence of collective precession modes is not correlated with maximization of entanglement.
-However, the time evolution of entanglement can still be useful to uncover characteristic timescales in this regime.
-In order to explore two extreme regimes, we will now look at entanglement properties of case 1 (corresponding to $c_0/c_1 \approx 0.09$) and of case 7 (corresponding to $c_0/c_1 \approx 1.25 \times 10^6$) characterized by the parameters shown in Table II above.
+However, the time evolution of entanglement can still be useful to uncover characteristic time scales in this regime.
+In order to explore two extreme regimes, we will now look at entanglement properties of Case 1 (corresponding to $c_0/c_1 \approx 0.09$) and of Case 7 (corresponding to $c_0/c_1 \approx 1.25 \times 10^6$) characterized by the parameters shown in Tab.
+II above.

 We present in Fig. 10 the purity of the majority species for the same simulations used to show the evolution of the flavor polarization in Fig. 3 in Sec.
-IVA 2.
+IV A 2.
 The time interval $600\mu^{-1}$ is the same used there.
-An interesting feature that can be noticed from these results is that the typical timescales for entanglement development for both cases is similar while the timescale for flavor oscillations (controlled by the precession frequency Ω^c) are significantly different (cf. results in Fig. 3).
-Similarly, the evolution of entanglement also occurs on similar timescales and, for the system sizes explored in this work, saturates over a comparable interval.
+An interesting feature that can be noticed from these results is that the typical time scales for entanglement development for both cases is similar while the time scale for flavor oscillations (controlled by the precession frequency Ω^c) are significantly different (cf. results in Fig. 3).
+Similarly, the evolution of entanglement also occurs on similar time scales and, for the system sizes explored in this work, saturates over a comparable interval.